rfbrady/scrapers/README.md

 # scrapers #

-collection of web scrapers I've written
+collection of web scrapers I've written, data is typically imported to CSV files